blackpuppy/docs/en/models/saving-your-data.rst

 key from one model and place it in the foreign key field on the other.
-Sometimes this might involve using the ``$id`` attribute of the model class after a ``save()``, but other times it might just involve gathering the ID from a hidden input on a form that’s just been POSTed to a controller action.
+Sometimes this might involve using the ``$id`` attribute of the model class after a ``save()``, but other times it might just involve gathering the ID from a hidden input on a form that's just been POSTed to a controller action.

 To supplement the basic approach used above, CakePHP also offers a